nanlabs/devops-reference/examples/the-ultimate-guide-to-security-assessment-tools/README.md

 Check out the [Code Scanning](CODE_SCANNING.md) guide for more details.

+### Shift-Left Security 🡪

+The principle behind everything else in this guide: move detection as close to the moment code is written as possible, because a finding costs less the earlier it surfaces.

+Read the [Shift-Left Security](SHIFT_LEFT_SECURITY.md) guide for the reasoning and the rollout order.

 ### Early Stages of Development Workflows 🚀

 - **IDE Integrations**: Learn how to integrate security tools with popular IDEs like VS Code and JetBrains.